claudiocp/ohmydebn/README.md

 ![OhMyDebn bat screenshot](images/ohmydebn-bat.png)

+# Updating

+To update to the latest version of OhMyDebn, run `ohmydebn-update`.
+This will update the git repo, update config files, and update packages.

+# Resetting

+To reset your config files to OhMyDebn defaults, run `ohmydebn-reset-config`.
+This will automatically create backup copies of your current config files and then write new ones.

 # Text editor

 To start a text editor, press `Super + N`.
 This launches the beautiful and powerful combination of Neovim with LazyVim.
 The first time it loads, it will install several plugins.
 Once that is done, you can press the `Q` key until you get to the main menu.
 You can then press the space bar and then the `E` key to open Explorer.